Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/sculpting/introduction.rst

 Sculpt Mode
 ===========

-Sculpt mode is selected from the mode menu of the *3D View* header.
+Sculpt Mode is selected from the mode menu of the 3D View header.
-Once sculpt mode is activated, the Tool Shelf of the *3D View* will change to sculpt mode specific panels.
+Once Sculpt Mode is activated, the Tool Shelf of the 3D View will change to Sculpt Mode specific panels.
 The panels will be *Brush*, *Texture*, *Stroke*, *Falloff*, *Display*, *Dyntopo*, *Symmetry*, and *Options*.
 A red circle will appear and follow the location of the cursor in the 3D View.